paulgxqin/multilog.github.io/ patch.markdown

 In the context of program testing, fuzzing intelligently generates program inputs to achieve high code coverage.
 In our context, fuzzing intelligently selects patching strategy for each program point to unleash malicious payload.

+<h2>Patching Results</h2>
+Our tool generated 149 patched versions for 59 malware instances.
+We manually verified that all the patched versions expose meaningful payloads.